ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 operation
-  RACF command that will be executed.

-  Group profiles can be created, updated, deleted and purged.

-  User profiles can use any of the choices.
+  Specifies the operation to perform on the RACF profile.

+  The available choices depend on the value of :emphasis:`scope`.

+  :literal:`create` \- Creates a new profile.
+Supported for both :emphasis:`scope=user` and :emphasis:`scope=group`.

+  :literal:`update` \- Modifies an existing profile.
+Supported for both :emphasis:`scope=user` and :emphasis:`scope=group`.

-  :literal:`delete` will run a RACF :literal:`DELGROUP` or a :literal:`DELUSER` TSO command.
-This will remove the profile but not every reference in the RACF database.
+  :literal:`delete` \- Removes the profile from RACF but may leave residual references in the database.
+Supported for both :emphasis:`scope=user` and :emphasis:`scope=group`.

-  :literal:`purge` will execute the RACF utility IRRDBU00, thereby removing all references of a profile from the RACF database.
+  :literal:`purge` \- Completely removes the profile and all associated references from the RACF database.
+Unloads the database using :literal:`IRRDBU00`\ , identifies all references via :literal:`IRRRID00`\ , and executes the necessary commands to remove them.

-  :literal:`connect` will add a given user profile to a group. :literal:`remove` will remove the user from a group.
+  :literal:`connect` \- Links a user to a group.
+Only supported when :emphasis:`scope=user`.

+  :literal:`remove` \- Removes a user from a group.
+Only supported when :emphasis:`scope=user`.

   | **required**: True
   | **type**: str